MESH-Research/invenio-remote-api-provisioner/README.md

 Invenio Remote API Provisioner
 ==============================

+Version 0.1.0-dev1

 This extension provides a generic framework for provisioning external APIs with messages when record events occur in InvenioRDM.
-It allows for messages custom messages to be sent to external API endpoints when specific operations are performed on deposit records or community records.
+It allows for custom messages to be sent to external API endpoints when specific operations are performed on deposit records or community records.

 The extension works by injecting two service components, one into RDMRecordService and one into CommunityService.